 BYU MBA, MPA, MISM, MAcc, and other BYU graduate students work together in teams of three to six to help companies solve a current pressing issue.
 Field studies are student-led fifteen-week projects funded by companies who are interested in hiring BYU MBA and other graduate-level students.
-A professor or experienced business executive will be assigned as an advisor and coach while the students tap into their skills to create business solutions.
+A professor and an experienced business executive will be assigned as an advisor and coach while the students tap into their skills to create business solutions.

 In BYU Marriott School capstone projects, students will work in their faculty-led classes to solve a real, strategic business problem that corresponds with their field of study.
 Currently, capstone projects are offered only for students studying in the strategy or executive MBA programs.